SiddhaK17/Python-CLI-Project-Collection/cli-python-mini-projects/caesar-cipher-encryption-tool/README.md

 1. Displays a branded ASCII logo upon launch for branding and clarity.
 2. Asks the user to choose between `encode` (encrypt) and `decode` (decrypt).
 3. Prompts for a message and a numeric shift value.
-4. Applies the Caesar Cipher logic while preserving non-alphabet characters.
+4. Applies the Caesar Cipher logic while preserving non alphabet characters.
 5. Outputs the resulting encoded or decoded message.
 6. Offers the option to restart or exit the application.
 7. Handles invalid inputs with custom error messages to enhance user experience.